Intersubjectivity

 “Entity encounters were reported in 45.5% (n = 1719) of the experiences and involved predominantly a feminine phenotype (n = 416, 24.2%); deities (n = 293, 17.0%); aliens (n = 281, 16.3%); creature-based entities (n = 158, 9.2%, including reptilian and insectoid beings); mythological beings (n = 144, 8.4%, including machine elves); and jesters (n = 112, 6.5%).
 Entity interactions were predominantly positive (n = 600, 34.9% of encounters) involving benevolent, comforting, protecting, or outwardly caring interactions.
 A companion-type, pedagogical, or guide-type interaction was identified 32.4% of encounters (n = 557).
 Common typology, architecture, and structural features of the “DMT world” included descriptions of alternate or higher dimensions (n = 952, 25.2%); rooms [n = 582, 15.4%, including the “waiting room” (n = 105, 2.8%)], and a tunnel (n = 390, 10.3%).” — University of Toronto, Imperial College London, Johns Hopkins University School of Medicine

-It must strike us really hard that 30 years ago humanity has made the greatest scientific discovery in human history — the discovery of other worlds and civilizations; however, humanity still doesn’t realize what really happened because it is blinded by the pseudoscientific metaphysical mythology of materialism (physicalism) with its reductionist neuromythology.
+It should shock us to the core that thirty years ago, during Professor Strassman’s experiments, the greatest scientific discovery in the history of mankind was made — other worlds and civilisations were discovered — but mankind is still not aware of what has happened because it is blinded by the pseudoscientific metaphysical mythology of materialism/physicalism.

-Only when we apply the philosophical framework of transcendental phenomenology and ontological idealism to all empirical and hence phenomenal data, we will understand that our world is nothing but a phenomenal projection of our nexus of transcendental intersubjectivity, there are other nexuses and their intersubjectively constituted/projected worlds, and we can communicate with them.
+Only by looking at empirical (hence phenomenal) reality through the lens of transcendental phenomenology and ontological idealism will we realize that the intersubjective ‘real’ world we experience is a phenomenal projection of our nexus of transcendental intersubjectivity, other nexuses and their worlds exist, and we can communicate with them.

 “We do not possess imagination enough to sense what we are missing.” — Jean Toomer